← Back to projects

 PropertyDetail

-Failure 3Inflated confidence — ignored that automation_status: No and validation_method: Manual contradict the title
+Failure 3High confidence despite automation_status: No and validation_method: Manual both saying the opposite.

 Code Showcase 2